 The extent of Oregon State

-View this Example View the map1.html document in Webstrom (or your text editor of choice).
+View the map1.html document in Webstorm (or your text editor of choice).
 Here you will see our HTML, with some CSS styling at the top, a couple of div page elements for our map components, linked scripts, and custom scripts.
 The page elements are as follows:

 wrapper: the main container for our map in the body.
 Our whole map and interface will fall inside the wrapper element;